-So you want to generate some awesome anime waifu/husbando with Stable Diffusion, only to discover that prompts like “cute anime girl” or “cool anime guy” don’t produce good results?
-Well, here is a quick sharing of my experiments with various models, poses, and styles – Hope it helps to save you some time.
+So you want to generate awesome anime pictures with Stable Diffusion, only to discover that prompts like “cute anime girl” and “cool anime guy” don’t produce good results?
+Well, here is a quick sharing of my experiments with various models, poses, and styles – Hope this helps to save you some time.

 TABLE OF CONTENTS

 BASICS & BASELINE

 Before we touch on the prompts, here are a couple of things that need to be addressed – Especially for absolute beginners.

 GET STARTED WITH STABLE DIFFUSION

 The “original” Stable Diffusion models are cool, but not specialized for anime.
 So here’s a quick reveal –

 - All images in this guide are generated using Dark Sushi Mix.